microsoft/vscode-languageserver-node/protocol/src/common/proposed.diagnostics.md

 	}
 }
 ```
 * error: code and message set in case an exception happens during the diagnostic request.
-A server is also allowed to return and error with code `ServerCancelled` indicating that the server can't compute the result right now.
+A server is also allowed to return an error with code `ServerCancelled` indicating that the server can't compute the result right now.
 A server can return a `DiagnosticServerCancellationData` data to indicate whether the client should re-trigger the request.
 If no data is provided it defaults to `{ retriggerRequest: true }`:

 ```typescript
 /**